TomCode-ux/Discord.py-presence-notif/README.md

 # Discord.py-presence-notif
-This bot notifies you in discord, everytime someone is online
+This bot notifies you in discord, everytime someone is online in roblox